valpackett/secstr/README.md

 ## Contributing

 Please feel free to submit pull requests!
-Bugfixes and simple non-breaking improvements will be accepted without any questions :-)

-By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/2/0/).
+By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/4/) and to release your contributions under the Unlicense.

 [The list of contributors is available on GitHub](https://github.com/myfreeweb/secstr/graphs/contributors).